-Furnace Control - Your Heatmaster^{ss} C Series furnace uses a factory-programed aqua stat control to maintain your water temperature by lifting a solenoid to open the air way and engaging the draft fan.
+Furnace Control - Your HeatMaster^{SS} C Series furnace uses a factory-programmed aqua stat control to maintain your water temperature by powering a damper to open the air way and engaging the draft fan.
 The control is located around the corner to the left of the firebox door and displays the water temperature in your furnace.
-Programming and troubleshooting instructions can be found on page 20 of this manual.
+Programming and troubleshooting instructions can be found on page 16 of this manual

-Solenoid - The solenoid is located beside the black metal airbox mounted on the rear of the furnace and is a mechanical part that opens or closes the air injection port.
-The solenoid should lift when the furnace is calling for heat and lower when the furnace has reached its desired temperature.
+The Damper Motor - The damper motor is located beside the black metal airbox mounted on the rear the furnace and is a mechanical part that opens or closes the air injection port.
+The damper motor will lift the draft plate inside the fan box when the the furnace is calling for heat and lower it when the furnace has reached its desired temperature.
+The damper motor is equipped with a spring return feature that will ensure that the air inlet is closed when power is cut off.